Skip to content

 Does every tech need a Pitlane license?

-Yes.
-Every tech who clocks into a line needs a user account.
+Every tech who clocks into a line needs to be on the team (that's the seat), but they don't each need to log in on a shared device.
+Mount one tablet, and techs tap their name to open their own bay.
 Team management lives in Settings → Team.
-Pitlane's seat pricing covers up to 10 users on Growth and unlimited on Pro, so most shops don't pay extra for adding the bay floor.
+The bay floor and per-line clock-in are on Growth and up, where seats cover up to 5 users on Growth and unlimited on Pro, so most shops don't pay extra to put the whole bay on it.

 What if a tech is on two lines at once (e.g., letting paint dry)?